Want to learn how to make money on Facebook and turn your Facebook habit into extra income?

 Facebook groups are great places to meet like-minded people and network with others in the same niche and industry.
-And as such, Facebook groups present several opportunities for monetization.
+As such, Facebook groups present several monetization opportunities.

 You can build a reputation for yourself as an expert in your niche in a Facebook group.
 To do this, find and join groups that are relevant to your industry.
 Join discussions by giving helpful and insightful answers to others.
 By building yourself as an expert in your niche and community, it’s easier to convince members of your group to check out your product recommendations, visit your links, or avail of your services.

 If you are an affiliate marketer, Facebook groups are another great place to promote your affiliate links.
-But the roles of posting these links can vary from one Facebook group to another.
+However, the rules of posting these links can vary from one Facebook group to another.
 The best approach to this is to engage in discussions where affiliate products are relevant so that it doesn’t sound too promotional or pushy.